material-motion/material-motion/specifications/runtime/plan.md

 Pseudo-code example:

     protocol Plan {
-      Class executorClass
+      var executorType
     }

 **Copyable**: Plans can be copied.

 Modifications made to the copy do not affect the original.

 This can be implemented in a variety of ways.
-We've included a few options we know of below:
+We've included a few options below:

 - Immutable types.
 - Value types.